 The rate methodologies for Community Pathways Waiver Fee Payment System (FPS) services will vary in the Waiver Years (WYs) as the DDA transitions from a prospective payment system to a fee-for-service reimbursement model.
 Simultaneously the DDA will also transition from the current standalone platform, PCIS2, to the Medicaid Long Term Services and Supports system, or LTSSMaryland.
-New Previous reates from the rate study completed November 2017 have been revised and trended forward with a 9.5% CPI adjustment and will be used for non-FPS services but will not be used for FPS services until DDA transitions both the payment model and the IT system.
+Previous rates from the rate study completed November 2017 have been revised and trended forward with a 9.5% CPI adjustment and will be used for non-FPS services.